 Revenue Obligations: means bonds or other obligations not subject to annual appropriation that are payable from a pledge of revenues other than ad valorem property taxes.

-Service Plan: means this Service Plan for the District.
+Service Plan: means the District’s original Service Plan approved on June 29, 1995, as amended on April 24, 1997, and on March 27, 2000.

 Special District Act: means Section 32-1-101, et seq., of the Colorado Revised Statutes, as amended from time to time.